 The Marx Brothers world juxtaposes ideas that challenge the normal thought process.
 We have Groucho telling Harpo, “Young man, as you get older, you will find out you can’t burn the candle at both ends.”
 Harpo proceeds to quickly rebuke this piece of worldly advice by pulling out a candle from underneath his coat that is doing just that!
 The Marx’s also fracture the rules cinematically with Groucho breaking through the fourth wall.
 During Chico’s piano solo, he addresses the audience directly saying, “I’ve got to stay here, but there’s no reason why you folks shouldn’t go out to the lobby until this blows over.”
 Living in the world of The Marx Brothers can best be described as a dreamy surrealistic trip, no need for drugs, recreational or otherwise, to help you along.

-The plot, it you want to call it that, involves Wagstaff, who is more interested in football and women than education, mistakenly recruiting an iceman, Baravelli (Chico) and dogcatcher Pinky(Harpo) from a local speakeasy who he thinks are ace football players.
+The plot, it you want to call it that, involves Wagstaff, who is more interested in football and women than education, mistakenly recruiting an Italian iceman, Baravelli (Chico), and a silent dogcatcher Pinky(Harpo), at a local speakeasy who he thinks are ace football players.
 The plan is to make them students and help Huxley win the big game against their rival, the University of Darwin.(1)

-Now, if you think this film is too old and out of date, you’re not listening carefully enough here.
+Now, if you think this film is too old fashion or too out of date, you’re not listening to it carefully enough.
 In the following exchange between Wagstaff and his student son, Frank (Zeppo Marx), they discuss the need for a college to have strong football team, even if it means buying one.

 Frank: Dad, this college has had a new president every year since 1888.